joar7160-byte/azure-network-isolation-storage-lab/README.md

 ### 4. Configured inbound security rules

 Set up three rules: allow HTTPS (443) at priority 100, explicitly deny RDP (3389) at priority 110, and deny all other inbound traffic at priority 200.
-RDP was called out and denied explicitly rather than left to fall through to the catch-all rule, to make the intent visible rather than incidental.

 <img src="Screenshots/04_nsg-inbound-rules-corrected.png" width="900"><br><br>

 ### 5. Created a Storage Account

-Deployed `db4website` as a general-purpose v2 account with Blob storage as the primary service and locally redundant storage (LRS), since this is a lab environment rather than production data requiring geo-redundancy.
+Deployed `db4website` as a general-purpose v2 account with Blob storage as the primary service.
+Redundancy was set to locally redundant storage (LRS) rather than geo-redundant, since this is a lab environment rather than production data requiring regional failover.

 <img src="Screenshots/05_storage-account-basics.png" width="700"><br><br>